xinwenfu/tst-dht-lab--pcb-2/README.md

       - Become a user with the sudo privileges. e.g., *su cyberadmin*.
       - *sudo adduser student1 vboxusers* # student1 is the user that runs our Ubuntu IoT VM.
       - Reboot the Linux host.
+    - If black green shows up for the Ubuntu VM, try to increase Ubuntu VM -> Display -> Virtual Memory

 **Note**: For version 2 of the PCB, under **macos**,
 - Within /dev, the device is listed as something like /dev/tty.usbserial-550D0193571